JSON to Haskell Class

 • Q: What input formats are supported?

-• Q: What is the format of the output?
+• Q: What is the format of the output result?

-• A: The output is data type (data ornewtype) definition code compliant with Haskell syntax, usually including thederiving (Show, Generic, FromJSON, ToJSON) clause, making it easy for Haskell projects to use directly.
+• A: The output result is data type (data or newtype) definition code that conforms to Haskell syntax, usually including the deriving (Show, Generic, FromJSON, ToJSON) clause, making it easy for Haskell projects to use directly.

 • Q: Can it handle complex nested JSON and arrays?